Skip to main content

 Paleozoic-age sedimentary sequences exposed in the Grand Canyon, Arizona include portions of the Sauk, Tippecanoe, Kaskaskia, and Absaroka sequences (shown in Figure 2.13).
 Each sequence is bounded (above and below) by unconformities.
 The oldest sequence bearing an abundance of fossils is the Sauk Sequence that rests on top of the Great Unconformity, an erosional boundary between rocks of Precambrian and Cambrian age exposed in the deepest parts of the Grand Canyon.

-This page titled 2.5: Sedimentary Sequences Preserve the Fossil Record is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.5: Sedimentary Sequences Preserve the Fossil Record is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.